The Best Family Night Activities to Try!

 7. MAKE A FORT

-Make a big fort and huddle the family in it to eat dinner.
-This is a great easy one!
+Next, make a big fort and huddle the family in it to eat dinner.
+This is a great indoor one!

 Get a huge piece of drawing paper out and have everyone in the family make artwork on it.